 anemia not associated with iron deficiency;

-known hypersensitivity to any component of the drug;
+known hypersensitivity to any of the components of the drug;

 excess iron in the body (hemochromatosis, hemosiderosis);